ultasun/miguel_mega_flask/README.md

 # Automatic translation of user content
 Miguel's tutorial is a little dated (it's from 2017), and it has the reader use the translation service from either *Google* or *Microsoft* during [Chapter 14](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiv-ajax).

 A free alternative [*LibreTranslate*](https://libretranslate.com/) is available.
-The `app/translate.py` was added on a separate commit to help readers differentiate between Miguel's original work, and the effort shown here to utilize *LibreTranslate*.
+The [`app/translate.py`](https://github.com/ultasun/miguel_mega_flask/blob/master/app/translate.py) was [added on a separate commit](https://github.com/ultasun/miguel_mega_flask/commit/84f92299301743c7f827cdbd221a3e5f2c8a24ff) to help readers differentiate between Miguel's original work, and the effort shown here to utilize *LibreTranslate*.
 See `app/translate.py` for this original effort.

 # Credits
 Again, this is Miguel's Mega Flask Tutorial.
 Some variation between [his original demonstrations](https://github.com/miguelgrinberg/microblog) and my following-along will be found.
 The `LICENSE` file included in this repository is an exact copy of the one [Miguel had distributed here](https://raw.githubusercontent.com/miguelgrinberg/microblog/v0.13/LICENSE).

-The effort put forward in `app/translate.py` is original, since Miguel did not cover how to utilize the *LibreTranslate* service.
+The effort found in [`app/translate.py`](https://github.com/ultasun/miguel_mega_flask/blob/master/app/translate.py) is original, since Miguel did not cover how to utilize the *LibreTranslate* service.

 Thank you for reading, and thank you Miguel for creating the [fine tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).